TheThingsNetwork/lorawan-stack/doc/content/gettingstarted/register.md

 ---
-title: "Register things"
+title: "Register Things"
 description: ""
-weight: 4
+weight: 5
-draft: false
 ---

 The stack count a total of three things; gateways, application, devices.
 Each is highly tunable, don't hesitate go to check the [References](../../references) to see all possible settings.